 What might help

 If you have mild symptoms of an allergic reaction, such as a mild rash, call your doctor right away.
-They may suggest an over-the-counter antihistamine that you take by mouth, such as diphenhydramine (Benadryl).
-Or they might recommend a product that you apply to your skin, like hydrocortisone cream, to manage your symptoms.
+They may suggest a treatment to manage your symptoms.
+Examples include:

 If your doctor confirms that you had a mild allergic reaction to Orencia, they’ll decide if you should continue using it.